 Post vacation blues are real but there's a funny antithesis to them as well- a reacquainting with the norm.
-When you've been gone awhile and return home, familiar things are ripe with temporary novelty.
-Your car feels different when you first get in, especially if you've been driving another.
-Suddenly you appreciate the lighting of your home, how 7am feels different than it did in another place.
-Your space, and in ways your life, persist without your presence and feel oddly new upon return.
+When you return home familiar things are ripe with temporary novelty.
+Your car feels different after driving another.
+Suddenly you appreciate the lighting of your home, how 7am hits different than it did in another place.
+Your space, and in ways your life, persist without your presence and feel oddly new again upon return.

-Yet these feelings are as fleeting as vacation.
-Somehow we default back to chugging along mostly unconscious of the bounty of "normal."
-Novelty is so frustratingly fickle and fragile and yet its opposing force of complacency is the silent killer of all good things, somehow managing to conquer our psyches again and again.
+Sadly these feelings are as fleeting as vacation.
+We default back to chugging along, mostly unconscious of the bounty of our "normal."
+Novelty is so frustratingly fickle and fragile.
+Its opposing force of complacency is the silent killer of all good things, somehow managing to conquer our psyches again and again.

 We shouldn't need bad things to happen to rattle us into gratitude and exultation for what we have.
 Finding wonder in our lives without being provoked by physical or existential threat can be oddly difficult.
 It's a gift to be able to look at our lives and surroundings with fresh eyes.
 This is so true of our relationships as well.
 Complacency is often at the root of separation between people who mistakenly think they know all there is to know of one another.